Banner Image

 1) Mall of America — Bloomington, Minnesota

-With more than 500 stores, Mall of America beats every other mall by expanding into the most stretched area and earning revenue to maximum capacity. it has one of the best theme parks.
+With more than 500 stores, the Mall of America beats every other mall by expanding into the most stretched area and earning revenue to maximum capacity.
+It has one of the best theme parks.
 From Nickelodeon Universe to Sea Life Aquarium, you can visit them and have the best time.
 There are hotels inside the mall that you can stay in while you travel around.
 Somewhere around 45 million visitors come to the mall every year.

 Size: ~2.869M sq ft retail GLA (within 5.689M sq ft total complex) • Stores: 500+ • Opened: 1992